Children Act 1989: Emergency protection orders

 An application can be made to the court for an emergency protection order (EPO) if it is believed a child is likely to suffer significant harm if they are not taken to, or remain in, a place of safety.
 The name and a description of the child should be provided to court upon application if possible.
-The order gives the local authority parental responsibly for the child though this should only be exercised as required to safeguard or promote the welfare of the child.
+The order gives the local authority parental responsibility for the child though this should only be exercised as required to safeguard or promote the welfare of the child.
 As part of the order, the court can direct contact conditions and medical examinations of the child.
 The local authority has the power to return the child if it is assessed it is safe for the child to return home.
-It is an offense to obstruct someone who is carrying out the directions of the court in the case of an emergency protection order.
+It is an offence to obstruct someone who is carrying out the directions of the court in the case of an emergency protection order.

 An emergency protection order lasts up to 8 days (unless the last day is a public holiday, and the court may direct that it is extended until noon on the next non-holiday day).
 This may be extended only once for a period up to 7 days.
 During this period the local authority may apply for a care order.
 The child, parent or care-giver may apply for the order to be discharged.

 An appeal cannot be made in relation to the making or refusal to make an emergency protection order.

 An emergency protection order may also include an exclusion requirement which can stipulate that a person must leave or not enter the home of the child or must stay away from the area the child lives.
 This requirement can only be ordered if it is believed that the child will not suffer significant harm if this person no-longer lives at the property.
 The parent or care-giver who will remain at the home must agree to this requirement.
 If the child is removed from the home, the exclusion requirement ceases to be in effect.

 In the circumstances in which a child's whereabouts cannot be established although it is believed a person knows where the child is, the court can order that this person provides the relevant authority with the information they hold.
 The court can also authorise entry into a property to search for a child; a police warrant may be issued to assist with gaining entry.